Art Collection

 Collecting and donating art

 In the 1980’s the foundation began looking in to the possibility of donating the collection elsewhere.
 The City of Rovaniemi was one of the candidates among many already-existing art museums in different cities around Finland.
 At that time there was no proper art museum in Northern Finland.
-Therefore, eventually the decision of donating the collection, holding 500 pieces at that time, to the city of Rovaniemi was made on August 15th 1983 and the official announcement was made on the 100th anniversary of Antti Wihuri’s birthday.
+Therefore, eventually the decision of donating the collection, holding 500 pieces at that time, to the City of Rovaniemi was made on August 15th 1983 and the official announcement was made on the 100th anniversary of Antti Wihuri’s birthday.

 Rovaniemi Art Museum - Korundi